mpcarr/vpx-light-controller/README.md

 ### Light On With Color <a id="lightOnWithColor"></a>

-Turns a light shilst also setting the color
+Turns a light whilst also setting the color

 ```
-lightCtrl.LightOnWithColor L01, RGB(255,0,0)
+lightCtrl.OnWithColor L01, RGB(255,0,0)
 ```

 ### Light On With Flicker <a id="lightFlicker"></a>